Finding Nemo: Original theatrical run

 The film had impressive box office runs in many international markets.
 In Japan, its highest-grossing market after North America, it grossed ¥11.2 billion ($102.4 million), becoming the highest-grossing foreign animated film in local currency (yen).
 It has only been surpassed by Frozen (¥25.5 billion).
 Plus, Finding Nemo was the second film by Buena Vista Pictures to reach $100 million in the country, just after Armageddon in 1999.
 For its Japanese opening weekend, the film earned $10 million, reaching the number one spot ahead of The Last Samurai.
 In Mexico, it earned $4.7 million, making it the country's second-highest opening weekend, behind Spider-Man.
+Finding Nemo generated $12.9 million in Germany, surpassing Ice Age to have the country's highest opening weekend for an animated film, as well as securing the third-highest overall, after Harry Potter and the Chamber of Secrets and its predecessor Harry Potter and the Sorcerer's Stone.
 The film also grossed £37.2 million ($67.1 million) in the U.K., Ireland, and Malta.
 It first generated a total opening weekend gross of £7.4 million ($12.3 million), making it the second-highest of the year, after The Matrix Reloaded.
 At the Manchester UCI Cinemas, it made a total three-day opening gross of £17,150 ($28,583), becoming the theater's highest-grossing digital film at the time, surpassing Star Wars: Episode II – Attack of the Clones and numerous other releases.
 Making £28.7 million ($35.7 million), Finding Nemo was the highest-grossing film released in October 2003 in the region, beating Bad Boys II.
 Following in biggest grosses are France and the Maghreb region ($64.8 million), Germany ($53.9 million), and Spain ($29.5 million).